CSU Stanislaus MFT Program: Comprehensive Profile and Student Fit Analysis

 University: California State University, Stanislaus (Stan State)

-Campus Locations: Turlock main campus at 1 University Circle, Turlock, CA 95382, and the Stockton Campus at 612 E. Magnolia Street, Stockton, CA 95202.
+Campus Location: Turlock main campus at 1 University Circle, Turlock, CA 95382, and the Stockton Campus at 612 E. Magnolia Street, Stockton, CA 95202.
 Per the catalog, the MS Psychology MFT program is housed at the Turlock campus.
 The MA Counseling PCC Option is offered at both Turlock and Stockton.
+See the CSU Stanislaus home page.

 Modality: The MS Psychology MFT concentration is primarily in-person at Turlock; specific day/evening scheduling is not publicly listed in the catalog.
 The MA Counseling PCC Option catalog entry indicates late afternoon and evening courses with in-person, hybrid, and online delivery across Turlock and Stockton.